 Portable Toilets will be placed throughout the city; refer to the event map for locations.
 Expect them to be serviced daily.
+Treat them with respect.
+Do not throw trash in them)

-WHEN ARE THE BURNS?
+When ARE THE BURNS?

 Consult the What/Where/When guide for exact times, as they change each year.